ekg/ytts/README.md

 ## Troubleshooting

-1. If you encounter an error about the API key not being set, make sure you've exported the `API_KEY` environment variable with your OpenAI API key.
+1. If you encounter an error about the API key not being set, make sure you've either:
+   - Created the `~/.ytts/key` file with your OpenAI API key, or
+   - Exported the `YTTS_API_KEY` environment variable with your OpenAI API key.

 2. If you're having issues with ffmpeg, ensure it's installed and accessible in your system's PATH.